17 BEST Things To Do in Miraflores Lima, Peru

 Peru-Itinerary

-No Peru trip is complete without a visit to one of its artisan/craft market.
+No Peru trip is complete without a visit to one of its artisan/craft markets.
 Luckily for you, there is the perfect one in Miraflores – the Miraflores Indian Market.

 The most popular souvenirs from Peru are alpaca products – hats, sweaters, ponchos, and others.
 The most precious of which is the 100% baby alpaca products, sometimes costing as much as a few hundred dollars.